Dry skin is an annoyance for anybody, and it can also affect our pets. If…

-Dogs are sociable animals.
-You are the closest thing that your pet has to a family.
-When you leave him alone, he might feel abandoned.
-This leads to destructive behaviors and even self-harm.
+Dogs are social animals, and you are the closest thing that your pet has to a family.
+So, when you leave them alone, some dogs may feel abandoned.
+This results in an increase in stress and anxiety levels.

-Separation anxiety is often the result of past traumatic experiences.
-Sometimes, the death of a family member or another pet in the household triggers this issue.
-Researchers are not sure what its exact causes are.
-It is believed that shelter dogs, as well as those who suffered the loss of a human friend, are predisposed to this condition.
+Sometimes, the death of a family member or another closely bonded pet in the household triggers this problem.
+Researchers are not sure of the exact cause.
+It is believed that dogs that have lived in shelters and rescues, as well as those who suffered the loss of a human friend, may be predisposed to separation anxiety.

-Lifestyle changes, such as moving to a new city or being left alone for too long, may cause separation anxiety too.
-This problem can affect any pet, not just dogs.
-It often occurs in cats, hamsters, or parrots.
-Simply said, they’re afraid of being left alone.
-Any change in the family’s routine or dynamics can trigger its symptoms.
+Lifestyle changes, such as moving to a new city or being left alone for too long, may also trigger separation anxiety.
+This problem can affect many pets, not just dogs.
+It can also occur in cats, hamsters, or parrots.
+Simply put, they’re afraid of being left alone, and any change in the family’s routine can trigger its symptoms.

-Knowing how to help a dog with separation anxiety can save his life.
-Just imagine what could happen if your beloved friend escapes the house or injures himself.
-Thus, it’s crucial to identify the symptoms and take the steps needed to prevent these issues.
+Knowing how to help a dog with separation anxiety can save its life.
+Just imagine what could happen if your beloved friend escapes the house or injures itself.
+Thus, it’s crucial to identify the symptoms of separation anxiety and take the proper steps needed to prevent or treat this condition.

 Dogs of all ages and breeds can develop this problem.
-The most common signs include:
+The most common signs only occur when you are gone and can include: